iv4xr-project/JLabGym/docs/ControlAndObservation.md

 1. `LabWorldModel env.interact(String agentId, String targetId, String interactionType)`

-   This returns an instance of `LabWorldModel`.
+   :red_circle: This returns an instance of `LabWorldModel`.
 The `targetId` is the id of the entity that you want to interact with.
 Only buttons are interactable in Lab Recuits, so this must be the id of some button.
 Again, this can be found in the level file of the game level that you loaded into Lab Recruits.

   The parameter `interactionType` is ignored.